Oorpe/prometheus-webhook-collector/README.md

 Once a match is found, it's `extractors` are run over a dict like `{req, data}` where req is the vars(request) dict-like projection of the received request, and `data` is the parsed JSON payload.

+Can handle metrics of `type: gauge|counter|info`.
+- Gauge-type metrics require a `value` extractor field (resolving into a string that will coerce into a python `float(value)`) to set any value to the resulting metric entry.
+- Counter-type metrics will use the output of the `value` metric (likewise must be coercible to `float(value)`) as the amount to increment the counter by.
+- Info-type metrics require a key-value dict `dict[str,str]`

 ### Extractors

 An extractor is defined as a list of strings and nested lists of strings.